-I have been fortunate to travel quite a lot recently to several different conference in the MTP sector across Australia.
-It’s been great to be able to be out and about again to develop my knowledge further, meet with companies and also new potential candidates.
+I have been fortunate to travel quite a lot recently to several different conferences in the MTP sector across Australia.
+It’s been great to be out and about again to develop my knowledge further and meet with companies and new potential candidates.

 (MTP = medical technologies, biotechnologies and pharmaceuticals sectors)